Makae/ch.bfh.bti7054.w2014.q.groot/README.md

 # Readme
-Hello and wellcome to the groot project.
+Hello and welcome to the groot project.
 A project wich was developed for the "Web Programming" Module at the BFH-Bern.

 [Visit BFH-Bern](http://http://www.ti.bfh.ch/)